NLog/NLog.github.io/_posts/2016-10-30-nlog-roadmap-netcore-structural-logging.md

 #### no .NET Core, yet

 Originally NLog 4.4 would have .NET Core support.
 We have released multiple alpha and beta releases with support .NET Core (or to be precise .NET Standard).
-Unfortunately there is a show-stopper: the behaviour of `GetCurrentClassLogger` is wrong and we can't fix it as the StackTrace API is limited in .NET Core
+Unfortunately, there is a show-stopper: the behavior  of `GetCurrentClassLogger` is wrong and we can't fix it as the StackTrace API is limited in .NET Core
 (see [here](https://github.com/dotnet/corefx/issues/1797)).
 You can read more about it [here](https://github.com/NLog/NLog/issues/1379#issuecomment-235696767).
 We will postpone .NET Core support to NLog 5.